 Equality has a pivotal place in all of GAME’S strategies, programs, innovations and operations.
 The goal is to create opportunities that meet the needs and interests of everyone but with a special focus on women and girls to attract and sustain their participation in physical activity.

-Yet, all over the world, girls and women have fewer rights and opportunities.
-From chores binding them to the household, to their pursuit of power over their own body, to participation in sports, leadership and political and economic decision-making, women and girls lack equality.
-This hinders the individual woman and girl and the world is missing out on the power of these people left behind.
+All over the world, women and girls have fewer rights and opportunities.
+From chores binding them to the household, to their pursuit of power over their own body, to participation in sports, leadership, political and economic decision-making, women and girls lack equality.

-This imbalance calls for rethinking how we develop, design and organize activities in order to make sure that all girls can find their way to active and positive communities.
+According to WHO, 85% of adolescent girls globally do not meet the current recommendations for physical activity.
+This gender inequality calls for rethinking how we develop, design and organize activities to make sure that all women and girls can find a safe way into active and positive communities.